monkybrain/pseudoscript/README.md

 light.on = false
 light.timer = 20

-# turn on the bloody light and set the bleeding brightness to 45 you stupid home automation system!
+# turn on the bloody light and set the bleeding brightness to 45 you pathetic excuse for a home automation system!
+# (even handles abuse...)
 light.on = true
 light.on = 45